How To Make Conceptual Framework (With Examples and Templates)

 2. Visual Presentation

-In this type of conceptual framework, the relationship between the phenomena and variables of your study is presented.
-Using this conceptual framework implies that your study provides empirical evidence to prove the relationship between variables.
+In this conceptual framework, the relationship between the phenomena and variables of your study is presented.
+Using this conceptual framework implies that your research provides empirical evidence to prove the relationship between variables.
 This is the type of conceptual framework that is usually used in research studies.

 3. Mathematical Description